Are you thinking of traveling to Nepal? Read this before you go for some important travel advice to help you make the most out of your time and money.

 Since the Covid 19 pandemic, there have been significant changes to the entry requirements.
 Now everyone except Indian nationals needs a visa for Nepal.
 Please read the Nepali government’s entry requirements on the link above, as there are so many.

 The government website is not just for travel advice.
 It is also for the link to the online self-declaration form.
-No longer are little pieces of paper handed out on aeroplanes.
+No longer are little pieces of paper handed out on airplanes.
 You will have to fill one out and take a screenshot of the bar code you get when it is completed.

-The whole process is made much easier by having a double Covid 19 vaccine certificate.
+The whole process is made much easier by having a double COVID-19 vaccine certificate.

-You can still get a visa if you have not had a single Covid 19 vaccination, but it is much more challenging.
+You can still get a visa if you have not had a single COVID-19 vaccination, but it is much more challenging.

 Whatever happens, you will need a valid passport with at least six months left before its exploration.
 A copy of your self-declaration barcode and money to pay with.

 Pro tip when paying for your entry into Nepal